 in writing board books, picture books, easy readers or early chapter books.
 I

-still recommend reading some craft books on picture books so you know what to pay
+still recommend reading craft books on picture books so you know what to pay

 attention to while studying the younger formats.